 Hides and ignores the content of the Variant choices section of the dialog box

 Retains the active variant as the model name

 Ignores subsequent changes to variant control variables and other models, other than the current model

 You can apply a parameter to a variant control.
-Parameter values are the same as for any referenced model.
+Parameter values are the same as for a referenced model.
 For more information, see Parameterize Model References.

 In the block parameters dialog box, under Variant choices, select the row for the variant control that you want to parameterize.